 In 2018, Michael Urie played Prince Hamlet in the Shakespeare Theatre Company's production of "Hamlet" in Washington, DC.

-On September 13, 2019, Michael Urie was announced to team up with Becki Newton on a sitcom project called "Fun" for CBS and Warner Bros.
-Television.
-Urie co-starred and served as a co-executive producer.
+On September 13, 2019, it was announced that Michael Urie would team up with Becki Newton on a CBS/Warner Bros. sitcom project called "Fun", where he would co-star and co-executive produce.

 In mid-2019, Michael Urie reprised the role of Prince Hamlet for the Shakespeare Theatre Company's "Free for All" production run.

-On May 4, 2020, CBS passed on the pilot of the sitcom "Fun", where Michael Urie was meant to team up with Becki Newton.
+On May 4, 2020, CBS passed on the pilot of the series "Fun", in which Michael Urie was to co-star and co-executive produce.

 In 2021, Michael Urie starred in the Netflix Christmas romantic comedy "Single All the Way".